Day Bang is a dating and seduction book for men that focuses on meeting women during the daytime.

 Frankly, I was almost hoping he’d come out at a certain point and say “I was joking”.

-Roosh recommends talking 2 or 3 minutes about mundane stuff you couldn’t care about.
+Roosh recommends talking 2 or 3 minutes about mundane stuff you couldn’t care less about.
 And since most likely the woman also doesn’t care about it… Why on earth would you talk about it?

 Here is an example from Roosh V:

 Let’s say you opened a girl in a bookstore café about the quality of her laptop (…) You even played a little dumb, asking if her laptop had “the Internet access” and USB ports, questions I’ve actually asked before.

 I think the girl would be sitting there thinking “what a terrible approach”.
 Roosh also shows little emotional intelligence here, asking a woman about tech stuff about USB ports?

 Don’t Smile on The Approach